 - Le Train De Nulle Part is a French novel with no verbs.

-- In her first Thieves World short story, "The Secret of the Blue Star", Marion Zimmer Bradley carefully tried to avoid referring to the gender of the magician Lythande to conceal the Twist Ending that Lythande is a woman.
-She did slip up at one point, however.
+- In her first Lythande short story, "The Secret of the Blue Star", written for Thieves World, Marion Zimmer Bradley carefully tried to avoid referring to the gender of the magician Lythande to conceal the Twist Ending that Lythande is a woman.
+She did slip up at one point, however:

 Lythande drew from the folds of his robe a small pouch containing a quantity of sweet-smelling herbs, rolled them into a blue-grey leaf, and touched his ring to spark the roll alight.
 He drew on the smoke, which drifted up sweet and greyish.